mattius459/runway_game/README.md

 Your first SEI project will start out with something fun - **a game!**

-Thanks to the amount of logic there is in a game, there's no better app than a game to teach you how to **think like a programmer**!

-Everyone will get a chance to **be creative**, and work through some really **tough programming challenges**.
-You got your feet wet with the Tic Tac Toe and Connect Four during class - now it's time to pick your own game and go for it.
+This is an opportunity to **be creative**, and work through some **tough programming challenges**.

-**You will be working individually for this project**.
-However, your instructors and instructor assistants will be available for support via Slack.
-Please be sure to provide the details of the issue you are having - screenshots and relevant code are very helpful.
+**You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
+Show us what you've got!

+> If you want to choose a game different from what is listed for Project #4 please consult with us!
+> arning - many seemingly simple games are much more complex than you might think!

 As a reminder, GA has a zero tolerance [plagiarism policy](https://git.generalassemb.ly/sei-424-beherenow/class-info#plagiarism) - your project's code **must be substantially yours**. **Do not copy code from similar projects, tutorials, or other sources**.
 However, using  lines of code from  StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.
 Do not ask ChatGPT to make your game for you ;)

-Lastly, in addition to presenting your projects, you will be required to complete a Project 1 Assessment (more in a bit).

 ---